Child protection

-Child protection is the safeguarding of children from violence, exploitation, abuse, and neglect.
-Article 19 of the UN Convention on the Rights of the Child provides for the protection of children in and out of the home.
-One of the ways to ensure this is by giving them quality education, the fourth of the United Nations Sustainable Development Goals, in addition to other child protection systems.
-To protect a child has to start from conception, even how the conception took place can affect the child's development.
-For proper child development to take place child protection must be put into consideration.

-Child protection can also be said to be the process of protecting children from abuse, neglect, exploitation, and other forms of harm.
-It involves identifying signs of potential harm, responding to allegations or suspicions of abuse, providing support and services to protect children, and holding those who have harmed them accountable.
+Child protection (also called child welfare) is the safeguarding of children from violence, exploitation, abuse, abandonment, and neglect.
+It involves identifying signs of potential harm.
+This includes responding to allegations or suspicions of abuse, providing support and services to protect children, and holding those who have harmed them accountable.

-The primary goal of child protection is to ensure that all children are safe and free from harm.
-This includes physical, emotional, and sexual abuse; neglect; exploitation; and violence.
+The primary goal of child protection is to ensure that all children are safe and free from harm or danger.
 Child protection also works to prevent future harm by creating policies and systems that identify and respond to risks before they lead to harm.

-In order to achieve these goals, child protection services must be provided in a holistic way.
+In order to achieve these goals, research suggests that child protection services should be provided in a holistic way.
 This means taking into account the social, economic, cultural, psychological, and environmental factors that can contribute to the risk of harm for individual children and their families.
-It also requires collaboration across sectors and disciplines to create a comprehensive system of support and safety for children.
+Collaboration across sectors and disciplines to create a comprehensive system of support and safety for children is required.

-Child protection is the protection of children from violence, exploitation, abuse and neglect.
-It is the responsibility of individuals, organizations and governments to ensure that children are protected from harm and their rights are respected.
-This includes providing a safe environment for children to grow and develop, protecting them from physical, emotional and sexual abuse, and ensuring they have access to education, healthcare and other basic needs.
+It is the responsibility of individuals, organizations, and governments to ensure that children are protected from harm and their rights are respected.
+This includes providing a safe environment for children to grow and develop, protecting them from physical, emotional and sexual abuse, and ensuring they have access to education, healthcare, and resources to fulfill their basic needs.

-Child protection systems are a set of usually government-run services designed to protect children and young people who are underage and to encourage family stability.
-UNICEF defines a 'child protection system' as: